dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/step7.md

   * `git push`{{execute}}
 * Check the execution of the pipeline and the results.
 * Repeat until dependency check is green.

+Note that a training session lasts one hour maximum.
+Beyond, since your repository is saved in GitHub, you will just need to restart the module (F5) and fast forward.